Apb58/Python-Projects/README.md

 # Python-Projects

-Projects or fun applications written in Python!
+Small Projects or Fun applications written in Python